 A party is "a person or organization that plays a role in rights6".
 A Party is considered as an object.
 ISO 19152 has a Party model that allows for the establishment of groups as well as individual parties as individual objects.
-This is shown in Figure 8 which is based on the model in ISO 19152.
+This is shown in Figure 10 which is based on the model in ISO 19152.

-Figure 8- S121 Party Package
+Figure 10- S121 Party Package

 ISO 19152 states that "The basic class [is] LA_Party (with party as an instance).
 LA_Party has a specialization: LA_GroupParty (with group party as an instance).
 Between LA_Party and LA_GroupParty there is an optional association class: LA_PartyMember (with party member as an instance). ...
 A group party, being a specialization of party, is also a party."
-This means that the aggregation relationship between LA_Party and LA_GroupParty in Figure 8 creates group parties with (registered) parties as constituents.
-Every party, being a constituent of a group party, may then be registered as a party member of class LA_PartyMember.
-This structure allows instances of individuals and groups to be uniquely identified.
+This means that the aggregation relationship between S121_LA_Party and S121_LA_GroupParty in Figure 10 creates group parties with (registered) parties as constituents.
+An individual may be a member of a group, and a group as a whole can be treated as a party.
+Every party, being a constituent of a group party, may then be registered as a party member of class LA_PartyMember.7" This structure allows instances of individuals and groups to be uniquely identified.
 The S121_PartyMember class is effectively an optional attribute on the relationship of membership (members).